-I enter a barren land where white clay meets an ice-blue sky, marred only by a vulture that is coming in to land on a giraffe carcass.
+I enter a barren land where white clay meets an ice-blue sky.
 The ‘Great White Place’ gives new meaning to ‘bone dry’.
 At the end of a ruthless dry spell, the land is crying out for the taste of rain, but there are no signs of a storm brewing.
-Africa is renowned for its big skies and never more so than at Etosha.
+Africa is renowned for its big skies, and never more so than at Etosha.

 On the ground, primal energy rules.
-The awkward stoop of thirsty, drinking giraffes makes them easy prey for Etosha’s lions, and carcasses lay scattered around the waterhole in various states of decay.
-Hyenas, jackals and vultures are queuing up for their turn at the buffet; that is if the lions leave anything behind.
+The awkward stoop of thirsty, drinking giraffes makes them easy prey for Etosha’s lions, and bones lie scattered around the waterhole.
+Hyenas, jackals and vultures are queuing up for their turn at the buffet, that is, if the lions leave anything behind.

-There is not another car in sight, and I could be forgiven for thinking that I own the land, until a stubborn rhino lets me know that he does.
-I understand my place and pay my respects to Namibia’s national animal as an oryx ambles past, followed by elephants of varying shades; from ivory white to ebony black – depending on which waterhole they decided to bathe in.
+There is no car in sight, and I could be forgiven for thinking that I own the land, until a stubborn rhino lets me know that he does.
+I understand my place and pay my respects to Namibia’s national animal as an oryx ambles past, followed by elephants of varying shades, from ivory white to ebony black – depending on which waterhole they decided to bathe in.

-Members of a mongoose family go about their business, while a lazy few lie flat in the shade of a cool termite mound and a hyena drags around a zebra skin; her rotund belly scraping the ground.
-Damara dik-diks, which once seemed to have been out in abundance, have now seemingly disappeared, as a martial eagle picks on the remains of one of these little antelopes.
+Members of a mongoose family go about their business, while a lazy few lie flat in the shade of a cool termite mound, and a hyena drags around a zebra skin, her rotund belly scraping the ground.

 A wildlife haven that represents raw Africa